Center of population: Determination

 In practical computation, decisions are also made on the granularity (coarseness) of the population data, depending on population density patterns or other factors.
 For instance, the center of population of all the cities in a country may be different from the center of population of all the states (or provinces, or other subdivisions) in the same country.
 Different methods may yield different results.

-Practical uses for finding the center of population include locating possible sites for forward capitals, such as Brasília, Nur-Sultan or Austin, and, along the same lines, to make tax collection easier.
+Practical uses for finding the center of population include locating possible sites for forward capitals, such as Brasília, Astana or Austin, and, along the same lines, to make tax collection easier.
 Practical selection of a new site for a capital is a complex problem that depends also on population density patterns and transportation networks.

 World

 It is important to use a method that does not depend on a two-dimensional projection when dealing with the entire world.
 In a study from the Institut national d'études démographiques, the solution methodology deals only with the globe.
 As a result, the answer is independent of which map projection is used or where it is centered.
 As described above, the exact location of the center of population will depend on both the granularity of the population data used, and the distance metric.
-With geodesic distances as the metric, and a granularity of 1000 km, meaning that two population centers within 1000 km of each other are treated as part of a larger common population center of intermediate location, the world's center of population is found to lie where South Asia meets Central Asia with an average distance of 5200 km to all humans.
+With geodesic distances as the metric, and a granularity of 1000 km, meaning that two population centers within 1000 km of each other are treated as part of a larger common population center of intermediate location, the world's center of population is found to lie "at the crossroads between China, India, Pakistan and Tajikistan" with an average distance of 5200 km to all humans.
 The data used in the reference support this result to a precision of only a few hundred kilometers, hence the exact location is not known.

-Another analysis utilising city level population data found that the world's center of population is located close to Almaty, Kazakhstan.
+Another analysis, using city-level population data, found that the world's center of population is close to Almaty, Kazakhstan.

 By country

+Antigua and Barbuda

+In 2011, the center of population of Antigua (excluding Barbuda) was located in St. Claire.

 Australia

 Australia's population centroid is in central New South Wales.
-By 1996 it had moved only a little to the north-west since 1911.
+By 1996, it had moved only a little to the north-west since 1911.
+It moved only 1.4 km north in 2022 from the previous year and in 2023 moved 1.9 km west compared to 2022, located 40 km east of Ivanhoe.

 Canada

-In Canada, a 1986 study placed the point of minimum aggregate travel just north of Toronto in the city of Richmond Hill, and moving westward at a rate of approximately 2 metres per day.
+In Canada, a 1986 study placed the point of minimum aggregate travel just north of Toronto in the city of Richmond Hill, and moving westward at a rate of approximately 2 meters per day.